H&S Chairs & Directors

 Tu Th 1:00 - 2:30 & by appointment

 Associate Professor, Global Humanities and Religions

-After completing his BA in religious studies and physics at Middlebury College, Dr. Levtow received his MTS from Harvard Divinity School and his PhD from Brown University, where he won the Joukowsky Foundation award for best dissertation in the humanities.
+After completing his BA in religious studies and physics at Middlebury College, Dr. Levtow received his MTS from Harvard Divinity School, where he was a Wolfson Fellow, and his PhD from Brown University, where he won the Joukowsky Foundation Award for Best Dissertation in the Humanities.
 His subsequent book, Images of Others: Iconic Politics in Ancient Israel (Eisenbrauns, 2008), examines the political aspects of iconoclasm in the Bible and West Asia.
-He is a Trustee of the W.F.
-Albright Institute of Archaeological Research in Jerusalem and was a U.S. Department of State Educational and Cultural Affairs Fellow in 2011 and 2001-2002.
-Before joining the UM faculty in 2006 he was a postdoctoral fellow at the Institute for Advanced Studies in the Humanities at the University of Edinburgh.
-He is a recipient of the Berlin Prize from the American Academy in Berlin (2015) and was a Visting Scholar in the Theology Faculty of Humboldt University in Berlin (2015-16).
+He is a Trustee of the Albright Institute of Archaeological Research in Jerusalem and was a U.S. Department of State Educational and Cultural Affairs Fellow in 2011 and 2001-2002.
+Before joining the UM faculty in 2006 he was a Postdoctoral Fellow at the Institute for Advanced Studies in the Humanities at the University of Edinburgh, Scotland.
+He was a Visting Scholar in the Theology Faculty of Humboldt University in Berlin (2015-16) and is the first Montanan to receive a Berlin Prize from the American Academy in Berlin (2015).
 Dr. Levtow's archeological research has been supported by the National Endowment for the Humanities (2013, 2015-16).

-Ph.D., Brown University; M.T.S., Harvard Divinity School; B.A., Middlebury College
+Ph.D., Brown University; M.T.S., Harvard Divinity School; B.A., Middlebury College.

 Gallery talk: Prinz-Georg // Raum für Kunst